atlasd-geo/atlasd/languages/Typescript/With React/Style Guide.md

  /**
  * @description Discouraged factory for object with member function.
- * @ remarks
- * mkTree make be preferred in some circumstances.
  */
 const Tree = (name : string, germDate : Date) : TreeI=>{
   return {